Frequently Asked Questions

 Recommended Internship Planning Steps

 - Complete the top portion of the Petition for Academic Credit.
 Make an appointment with your faculty advisor.
-Discuss your internship plans and obtain necessary signatures.
+Discuss your internship plans and obtain the necessary signatures.

 back to top

-College Requirements for Credit Internships
+Mills Requirements for Credit Internships

-- Juniors and Seniors are eligible.
+- Juniors and seniors are eligible.

 - Students must have a cumulative Mills GPA of 2.0 or higher.